Opens August 1, 2016! September 30, 2016 deadline.

 - *A plan for promotion is required.
 How do you plan to present and promote your finished, edited and polished product after your return?
 Will you target specific media channels/magazines/news outlets?

-- Example: I plan to produce at least XXXX photos.
-I will deliver XXXX photos WITH CAPTIONS (including subject, date and location) to the Grant Manager once a week while overseas and will deliver the rest via DropBox by Month/Day.
-I plan to access internet while traveling by XXXX.
-I am considering using a technique called XXXX, which is particularly appropriate for this subject matter because XXXX.
-I will edit my photos/film using XXXX computer software.
-I will deliver my finished, edited and polished products with all perfectly completed captions to the Grant Manger using XXXX.
-After returning on XXXX, I will submit my documentary film to these 4 film festivals and these magazines for consideration.
+- Example: I plan to produce at least 100 high-quality photographs.
+I will share 10 photos WITH CAPTIONS (including subject, date and location) with the Grant Manager via email once a week while overseas and will deliver the rest via DropBox by [date].
+I plan to access internet while traveling using an internet cafe.
+I am considering using a technique called [technique], which is particularly appropriate for this subject matter because [reason].
+I will edit my photos/film using [computer software].
+I will deliver my finished, edited and polished products with all perfectly completed captions to the Grant Manger via [email/DropBox].
+After returning on [date], I will submit my documentary film to these 4 film festivals and these magazines for consideration.
 I will also provide XXXX copies of my final product to XXXX number of schools in the country I visited, which will require me to purchase XXXX.
 And so on.

 - Applicants are encouraged to be as detailed and accurate as possible regarding estimated expenses.